parallelbox-lab/parallelbox-lab/README.md

- ### 👋 Hi, I’m Owoeye Precious
+ ### 👋 Hi, I’m Owoeye Precious by name
-- I'm a Fullstack Web Developer & currently learning  mobile app development using Flutter
+- I'm a Fullstack Web Developer & Mobile app development
+- I love working on open source projects and currently learning how to collaborate with other devs teams
 - Here are the  Tech stacks that I use
 - Laravel | Codeigniter | Mysql | Javascript | Jquery | Vue js | Bootstrap | Css | Core Php | Sass|